gruns/furl/API.md

-__join()__ joins the furl object's URL with the provided relative or absolute URL and returns the furl object for method chaining. __join()__'s action is the same as navigating to the provided URL from the current URL in a browser.
+__join()__ joins the furl object's URL with the provided relative or absolute URL and returns the furl object for method chaining. __join()__'s action is the same as navigating to the provided URL from the current URL in a web browser.

 ```python
 >>> f = furl('http://www.google.com')